Frequently Asked Questions

 My rent is due by the first of the month.
 Can assistance be provided to my landlord that fast?
 How long will it take to receive approval and payment?

+Due to the anticipated high volume of applications, we cannot guarantee a timeframe for application review and processing.
 Once an application is determined to be eligible and ready for processing, rental assistance will be provided directly to the landlord or property owner to whom it is due as soon as possible.
-Due to the anticipated high volume of applications, at this time we cannot guarantee a timeframe for application review and processing.
 Applicants who receive notice of an incomplete application must provide all necessary information to move their application forward.
 Funding will not be reserved for incomplete applications.
 Please continue to communicate with your landlord while your application is pending.

 Do I have to apply online?
 Is there a paper application available?